AI-by-design/Design-workflow/docs/how-to-use.md

 Opus or Sonnet.
 Use these for `/design-thinking`, `/plan`, and any session where you're making decisions about structure, approach, or direction.
 They think better.
 They also have a tendency to expand scope if you're not precise — keep your prompts tight.

 **First-pass UI**
 Gemini gets visual layout right more reliably than the others on a first attempt.
-If you're starting from scratch on a new screen, worth trying here first.
+If you're starting from scratch on a new screen, or prototyping worth trying here first.

 **Implementation and debugging**
 Sonnet or Codex.
 Codex is tightly focused — it does what's asked and doesn't add unrequested things.
 Sonnet is more capable but needs to be kept in line.
 For debugging specifically, Sonnet's reasoning is useful; for pure implementation of a clear spec, Codex is cleaner.